gyayla/iWind/README.md

 # iWIND DRIVER

-This driver is for the WindSense anemometer.
+This is a moos-ivp driver for a serial wind sensor (Wind Sense).

 For the NMEA string this sensor publisher for wind see: <http://nuovamarea.net/blog/wimwv>